 - Outbound data transfers

 Unmanaged storage data and disk size: For unmanaged disks and other data (blobs, tables, queues, and files), you are charged only for the amount of space you are using.
 For example, if you have a VM whose page blob is provisioned as 127 GB, but the VM is really only using 10 GB of space, you will be billed for 10 GB of space.
+We support Standard storage up to 8191 GB, and Standard unmanaged disks up to 4095 GB.

 Managed disks: Managed disks are billed on the provisioned size.
 If your disk is provisioned as a 10 GB disk and you are only using 5 GB, you will still be charged for the provision size of 10 GB.